jessepav/lacygoill-wiki-backup/awk/sed.md

     #!/usr/bin/sed -fn
     /usr/bin/sed: couldn't open file n: No such file or directory~

-## I have a script which doesn't output anything, even though I don't invoke it with `-n`!
+## I have a script which doesn't output anything, even though I don't invoke it with `-n`.
+It should!

 Make sure it doesn't begin with `#n`.
 In a script, the latter is equivalent to `-n` on the command-line.